deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Perfect!
 Essentially now, we are in the driver's seat!
 What we can do now is we can manipulate `EAX` with whatever values we want, and they will write to lower memory addresses (visually up the stack), from where `ESP` is pointing to!
 Remembering this, we should start with our last piece of shellcode.

-We are lucky here that our shellcode has four lines with four bytes each.
+Explanation of why this shellcode is crafted the way it is, will come later.
+For now, realize that we are lucky here that our shellcode has four lines with four bytes each.
 If we had shellcode with 17 bytes, for instance, we would have to add some [NOPs](https://en.wikipedia.org/wiki/NOP_(code)).
 Here is what our shellcode looks like:

 ```console
 "\x31\xc9\x51\x68"